TheMTank/GridUniverse/README.md

 # RL_problems

-This repository was created with the goal of developing many different Reinforcement Learning algorithms and then to be able to run large scale experiments using these algorithms on different open-source environments as well as our own custom environments.
+This repository was created with the goal of developing and reproducing many different Reinforcement Learning algorithms and then being able to run large scale experiments using these algorithms on different open-source environments as well as our own custom environments.

 Currently working exclusively on OpenAI gym and a Gridworld environment made by us.

 ## Example of use